nknapp/frontend-testing/README.md

 ### Mock-Service-Worker

-This was not part of the IT-Tage talk.
+This was not part of the talk.
 In order to simplify the use of mock-apis, we write a small wrapper around [mswjs.io](https://mswjs.io).

 - In [setup.ts](src/test-setup/setup.ts), the file [mock-api.test-helper.ts](src/test-utils/mock-api.test-helper.ts) is